JornWildt/Mason/Documentation/Mason-draft-2.md

 This property can safely be removed in minimized representations.

-### Generic actions with any kind of payload
+### Generic actions

-The action type `any` is a catch all for sending any kind of data in an action.
+The action type `any` is a catch all for sending all kinds of data in an action.
 This can for instance be used for upload of binary files without associated JSON data, but it is also useful for handling HTTP PATCH operations for modification of existing resources.

 **Example usage of `any` action**

 This action represents a direct PUT of data to a specific URL.
+The "accept" property indicates the types of documents accepted by the target.

 ```json
 "@navigation": {